RINNE-TAN/collapsing-towers/README.md

 - **λ|2|** — a calculus with general recursion and automatic let-insertion, where a lightweight type-and-effect system tracks code-generation effects.
-- **λ|2|^ref** — an extension with second-stage mutable references, using a Kripke world model to relate stores across runs
+- **λ|2|^ref** — an extension with second-stage mutable references, using a Kripke world model to relate stores across runs.

-The key result is **semantics preservation**: if a well-typed two-stage program evaluates to a code value, the generated code is contextually equivalent to the stage-erased original.
+The key result is the guarantee of **semantics preservation**: if a well-typed two-stage program evaluates to a code value, the generated code is contextually equivalent to the stage-erased original.
 This is proved via step-indexed binary logical relations.

 ## Calculus Variants